 ● Step 3: Remove the Mandrel pulley

 Put oil on the flange nut holding the mandrel pulley to the shaft.
-Please wait for 2 to 3 minutes for the oil to do its work before eliminating the nut.
+Before eliminating the nut, please wait 2 to 3 minutes for the oil to work.
 Lift the cutter deck and place a piece of wood between the blades and another piece behind them.
 This keeps the sharp edges fixed while eliminating the flange nut.

 ● Step 4: Finishing

 Rust can form near the pulley hub and other parts.
 This can lead to the pulley being stuck.
-In this case, the lawnmower will not work correctly.
-We have described a detailed step-by-step method to remove a stuck pulley from the mower.
-And additionally described how to draw a mandrel pulley from a lawnmower.
-Always follow all the precautionary measures before starting to work, and check the user manual before starting with this job.
+In this case, the law will not work correctly.
+We have provided a detailed step-by-step method to remove a stuck pulley from the mower.
+Consider using acetone to loosen it if the pulley is very stuck.

 Is there a specific type of metal wire and brush to use for removing rust?